COMQ: A Backpropagation-Free Algorithm for Post-Training Quantization: Proposed Method

 \subsection{Per-layer Quantization}

 In this subsection, we present our COMQ method for $b$-bit per-layer quantization, where the whole quantized weight matrix $\W_q$ shares the scale factor $\delta$.
-The per-layer quantization will use the uniform quantization since the whole weight matrix $W$ is nearly centered at zero.
-Recall that, the $b$-bit uniform quantization takes the bit-code set of $\mathbb{S}=\{-2^{b-1},\ldots,2^{b-1}-1\}$.
+In this setting, the quantized weight $\W_q$ can be decomposed as